Schaudge/petsc/src/docs/sphinx_docs/install/install_documentation.rst

    tools such as compilers and make).
 PETSc may be built and run without MPI support if processing only in serial.

-   For any external packages used with PETSC we highly recommend you have PETSc download and install the packages, rather than you installing them separately first.
+   For any external packages used with PETSc we highly recommend you have PETSc download and install the packages, rather than you installing them separately first.
 This insures
    that: